chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 ## Homotopy

-A key idea of univalent foundations is that would like to replace the usual notion of equality $x = y$ with the notion of there being a path $x
+A key idea of univalent foundations is that we would like to replace the usual notion of equality $x = y$ with the notion of there being a path $x
 \rightsquigarrow y$, so it is helpful to have some relevant background from algebraic topology.
 One essential idea is that given some path in a space, we